Science as a Force for Progress Part 1: From Superstition to Evidence

 Those with the religious worldview have been conditioned from childhood to believe in “faith”, resulting in the unquestioning belief in biological absurdities such as a virgin birth and a death and resurrection.
 Neither of those events ever happened, clearly.
 And just because a few fanatics living 2000 years ago claimed that it happened is not very good evidence.
 Consider this: eyewitness testimony in our modern judiciary system is considered flimsy evidence at best because we know how unreliable human memory is and we know common human fallibility is.
 So one would think that secondary accounts of events that were recorded decades after the event would be considered suspect at best, but to the religious folks, not so much…

 In any case, it’s no wonder that these folks are the leading proponents of some of the most ridiculous conspiracy theories in the current US political discourse.
 If you find a conspiracy nut, it’s a good chance they are a Jesus lover.
-For those of use who have *not* gone too far down the fundamental religious rabbit hole, I’ve put together a toolkit of helpful tactics to help sort out truth from fiction and outright lying.
+For those of us who haven’t tumbled down the religious rabbit hole, scientific thinking in political discourse offers a toolkit to sort truth from fiction and expose outright lies.
 It is imperative that we apply these to the US political landscape because democracy is currently under attack.

-Everyone needs a baloney detection kit.
+Everyone needs a baloney detection kit rooted in scientific thinking for today’s political discourse.
 Many of these tactics have personally saved me from believing things that may have felt right to me or that I have wanted to believe is the truth, but have ultimately turned out to be false.
 To keep things simple, I have four rules to always follow when trying to decide fact from fiction from US politicians.

 1. Bayes’ Theorem – The Bayesian system of thinking is: Initial belief + new evidence = new and improved belief.
 It is a form of probabilistic thinking used under conditions of uncertainty (which basically applies to every situation you will encounter).
 The mathematics behind Bayes’ Theorem basically says that if you have an extraordinary hypothesis, it should require extraordinary evidence to convince you that it’s true.